dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when an object pattern contains a field that doesn't have a getter name.
-The fields provide a pattern to match against the value returned by a getter, and not specifying the name of the getter means that there's no way to access the value that the pattern is intended to match against.
+The analyzer produces this diagnostic when an object pattern contains a field without specifying the getter name.
+Object pattern fields match against values that the object's getters return.
+Without a getter name specified, the pattern field can't access a value to attempt to match against.

 #### Example

-The following code produces this diagnostic because the object pattern `String(1)` doesn't say which value to compare with `1`:
+The following code produces this diagnostic because the object pattern `String(1)` doesn't specify which getter of `String` to access and compare with the value `1`:

 {% prettify dart tag=pre+code %}
 void f(Object o) {